WorshipCookies/SonanciaDataSet/README.md

 # SonanciaDataSet
 Raw sound files (.wav format) and their specific pairwise preferences for different affective dimensions.

-If you want to just listen to the sounds that is fine to, just go to Sonancia's SoundCloud (https://soundcloud.com/user-825231816).
+If you just want to listen to each sound that is fine too!
+All sounds are easily accessible through Sonancia's own SoundCloud page (https://soundcloud.com/user-825231816).

 # Sonancia Crowdsourcing DataSet